What is co-branding?

 While both terms sound alike, there are some substantial differences.
 For the first time, the product itself.
-By co-branding, the company creates together a brand new development that came to life due to the collaboration between the two.
+By co-branding, the company creates together a brand new development for brand recognition that came to life due to the collaboration between the two.
 On the other hand, co-marketing refers to two different companies that promote their various products with shared campaigns.
 When the question of co-branding vs. co-marketing occurs, the critical element in deciding which path to take will be time and resources.
 Co-branding demands both brands to invest in high amounts to cooperate in creating a new product from scratch, compared to co-marking, where they only focus on the last phase.

 How to use co-branding